Always act ethically and respect human rights

 The training includes examples of unacceptable misconduct, key principles for dealing with reports of harassment, and emphasizing the responsibility of HR and line managers to act promptly on any such reports.

 Ethics Helpline cases

-By the end of 2018, 98% of our employees had access to the Ethics Helpline, our whistle-blowing system.
+By the end of 2019, 98% of our employees had access to the Ethics Helpline, our whistleblowing system.

-The fact that there is an increasing number of employees that use the Helpline, combined with the perceived higher level of trust in the whistle-blowing system as per the EES, indicate that our efforts with the Ethics program are progresing in a positive direction.
+The fact that the number of employees that use the Helpline has stabilized at a higher level than before 2017, and that the level of trust in the whistleblowing system is also at a stable high level indicates that our efforts with the Ethics program are having a positive impact.

-Continue to conduct local assessments and follow up assessments conducted in 2017 and 2018.
+Continue to conduct local assessments and follow up assessments conducted since 2017.